One of the most enduring types of split routines is the so-called "Push Pull Legs" splits - and for many good reasons.

 |Day||3 Days A Week||4 Days A Week|

-- There is plenty of work per muscle group, do not add anything.
-I know, you are thinking "why can't I add incline bench presses or tricep pushdowns"?
+- There is plenty of work per muscle group, so most people will not need to add anything.
+You might be thinking "why can't I add incline bench presses or tricep pushdowns"?
 Trust me, there is more than enough with the rest pause set at the end of every bodypart.
 Done right, this is brutal and efficient.

-- You also need to add some accessories to the workouts to cover small parts, specifically grip work, neck work, rotator cuff work and core work.
+- You also need to add some small accessory work to the workouts to cover small parts, specifically grip work, neck work, rotator cuff work and core work.
 15 minutes of this at the end of the three sessions will suffice.

-- After about 6-10 weeks you will plateau if you do not schedule one "deloading" week.
-Deloading, sometimes called “strategic deconditioning” involves reducing the intensity via reducing load by 25% and not doing the rest pause.
-The key here is not so much about giving the muscles a break as it is about preventing saturation of the adrenals.
+- After about 4-5 weeks you will plateau if you do not schedule one "deloading" week.
+Deloading involves reducing the intensity via reducing load by 25% and not doing the rest pause.
+The key here is not so much about giving the muscles a break as it is about letting your nervous system take a break.

 - Change exercises regularly.
-After the week of deloading, it is a good idea to change the exercises; change from flat to decline bench presses, from barbell to dumbbell shoulder presses, etc.
+After the week of deloading, it is a good idea to change the exercises; change from flat to decline bench presses, from barbell to dumbbell shoulder presses, from squats to leg presses, etc.